kashine6/WGB-Board-For-BoxTurtle-MMU/README.md

 - **1 x I2C interface** for connecting temperature and humidity sensors
 - **1 x Temperature measurement interface** for DIY multi-color drying with fan interface and relay
 - **USB and CAN support**.
 CAN uses MX3.0 2x2p with foolproof design
-- **Compatible dimensions** with Turtle Box multi-color board AFC-Lite mounting holes
+- **Compatible dimensions**.
+Mounting hole pattern compatible with BoxTurtle AFC-Lite board

 ## **1. PIN Diagram**